mirandawylie/School_District_Analysis/README.md

     - scores by school type - not affected

 ## Summary
-After the Thomas High School eight grade reading and math scores were replaced the % overall passing in the district summary decreased.
+After the Thomas High School ninth grade reading and math scores were replaced the % overall passing in the district summary decreased.
 The school summary stayed the same except for the results of Thomas High School which had changes to the % passing math, % passing reading and % overall passing.
 The top and bottom school rankings stayed the same, however the ranking of Thomas High School slightly decreased.
 The scores by school spending, school size, and school type remained the same.